 - Tax years: 2025-2028 (four-year window; sunsets December 31, 2028)

-NJ conformity — the critical unknown: New Jersey has not enacted conforming legislation to adopt IRC §224 as of March 2026.
-NJ still taxes all tip income as ordinary income.
+NJ conformity: The NJ Division of Taxation issued official guidance on December 1, 2025 confirming the OBBBA tip, overtime, and senior deductions do NOT affect the NJ Individual Income Tax return.
+NJ still taxes all tip income as ordinary income at NJ GIT rates.
 The federal deduction does not reduce NJ taxable income.
 NJ servers and hospitality workers must report and pay NJ income tax on all tip income, including amounts deducted on the federal return.
-Watch for NJ legislative updates.
-Full analysis in our No Tax on Tips NJ guide.
+Full analysis in the No Tax on Tips NJ guide.

 6. No Tax on Overtime (IRC §225)

-The OBBBA created a new above-the-line deduction for qualifying overtime pay:
+The OBBBA created a new below-the-line deduction for qualifying overtime pay (same Schedule 1-A line 13b mechanics as the tip deduction):

 - Maximum deduction: $12,500 (single), $25,000 (MFJ)